-5. Build a relationship with your professors
+5. Build a relationship with your professors.

 Professors are people, too!
 Some of them even have ADHD!
 If you're comfortable doing so, contact them early in the semester to introduce yourself and discuss the accommodations you may need later on.

-6. Explore Student Health Services
+6. Explore Student Health Services on campus.

 If you don’t have an ADHD diagnosis yet, schedule an appointment with student health services to request a referral to a clinician who can assess your symptoms and execute a treatment plan.
 This may include counseling, skill-building, or medication prescriptions.
 You can learn all about your options when it comes to ADHD medication here.